FAQs - What Is FA?

 Carl Lowe, Jr., MD, a fellow of the American College of Surgeons and a member of the American Society for Metabolic and Bariatric Surgery, states:

-“[S]urgery can… potentially help people with medically diagnosed obesity get down to obesity and then to a place where they’re merely overweight, but it’s highly unusual for anyone to reach what is medically considered a healthy body weight after bariatric surgery.
-Typically, a year and a half after the operation, people reach their lowest weight--about 50 percent of what they ended to lose--and then, over the next ten years, they slowly regain some of what they lostk until they reach a plateau.
-I tell my patients all the time that htye have to change their perception of food and how they relate to it or they will regain their weight.”
+“Surgery can… potentially help people with medically diagnosed morbid obesity get down to obesity and then to a place where they’re merely overweight, but it’s highly unusual for anyone to reach what is medically considered a healthy body weight after bariatric surgery.
+Typically, a year and a half after the operation, people reach their lowest weight—about 50 percent of what they need to lose—and then, over the next ten years, they slowly regain some of what they've lost until, they reach a plateau.
+I tell my patients all the time that they have to change their perception of food and how they relate to it or they will regain their weight.”